 Those four categories are sexual abuse, physical abuse, mental abuse, and/or neglect.
 When you call, the hotline staff on this toll-free number (800) 552-7096 will gather information about the child.
 They will also inquire about the child's family or the people responsible for the child legally.

 The Virginia CPS hotline will also want to know about circumstances that led you to believe that neglect or abuse has occurred.
-The local CPS is then responsible for investigating the allegations of neglect, abuse, or abandonment based on the information from your call.
+The local CPS is then responsible for investigating the allegations of neglect, abuse, or abandonment and the alleged abuser based on the information from your call.